sim-ware/csv_searcher/README.md

   Lists?YUP

 -see if we can handle for one search term
--take the first
+-take the firstYUP
--fuzz match against the file for the ones with the highest score -and return them
+-fuzz match against the file for the ones with the highest scoreYUP -and return themYUP

+-can we get them to fit the format?
+-can we repeat for the whole file, and return the whole output?

   n
 score,id,name,brand